kaliaparijat-prosper/templates-admin-/README.md

 Keep in mind that
 - Everything is under /js folder
-- The model/collection for storing todo is todoModel.js and is available application wide with "app.store" or as "store" propery inside the app.
+- The model/collection for storing todo is todoModel.js and is available application wide with "app.store" or as "store" property inside the app.
 Id doesn't need to be implemented.
 - The complete list of todos is available available in the model "app.store.todos"
 - Any changes to the store, automatically triggers a re-render of the React components